Russell Morris: 1966–1968: Beginnings and Somebody's Image

 Meldrum's support and hard work promoting the band helped them to secure a firmer recording deal with EMI Records.
-The result was their third single "Hide And Seek" which peaked at No. 32 in Melbourne.
-It was their last release with their original singer with Russell leaving Somebody's Image in September 1968.
+The result was their third single, "Hide And Seek", which peaked at No. 32 in Melbourne.
+It was their last release with Morris who left Somebody's Image in September 1968.

 1969–1971: Solo career and "The Real Thing"

 Morris' debut solo single was a near seven-minute production extravaganza around a song called "The Real Thing", released in March 1969.
 "The Real Thing" was written by Johnny Young, produced by Molly Meldrum and engineered by John L Sayers.
-The backing track was performed by members of Melbourne soul band The Groop, which included Brian Cadd, Richard Wright (drums) and Don Mudie (bass) as well as Zoot guitarist Roger Hicks (who composed and performed the acoustic guitar hook) and backing vocalists Ronnie Charles (The Groop), the Chiffons (including Maureen Elkner) and Marcie and The Cookies' Sue Brady and Judy Condon.
+The backing track was performed by members of Melbourne soul band the Groop, which included Brian Cadd, Richard Wright (drums) and Don Mudie (bass) as well as Zoot guitarist Roger Hicks (who composed and performed the acoustic guitar hook) and backing vocalists Ronnie Charles (The Groop), the Chiffons (including Maureen Elkner) and Marcie and The Cookies' Sue Brady and Judy Condon.

 "The Real Thing" is one of the classic psychedelic singles of the 1960s.
-The release unsettled radio programmers, who had never been asked to play such a long Australian single before, and a shortened version which omitted the extended coda was often played.
-At around six minutes and thirty seconds, it was the longest pop single recorded in Australia at that time, although The Beatles' "Hey Jude" at nearly 7 minutes had appeared the year before and is an obvious influence on the song's extended structure.
-The single reached Australia's Number 1 spot in June 1969, and number one in Chicago, Houston and New York City, despite international distribution difficulties.
+The release unsettled radio programmers, who had never been asked to play such a long Australian single before.
+A shortened version, which omitted the extended coda, was often played instead.
+At around six minutes and thirty seconds, it was the longest pop single recorded in Australia at that time (although the Beatles' "Hey Jude" at nearly seven minutes had appeared the year before).
+The single reached Australia's No. 1 spot in June 1969.
+It was also No. 1 in Chicago, Houston and New York City despite international distribution difficulties.
 It was the biggest selling Australian single of 1969.